SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-sites.md

 !["Modern team site with custom theme"](media/modern-experiences/modern-site-with-custom-theme.png)

 > **Note:**
-> You can use [SharePoint Color Palette Tool](https://www.microsoft.com/en-us/download/details.aspx?id=38182) to create a custom theme file (.spcolor) with the custom color definition.
+> - You can use [SharePoint Color Palette Tool](https://www.microsoft.com/en-us/download/details.aspx?id=38182) to create a custom theme file (.spcolor) with the custom color definition.
 In general, modern team sites try to preserve the feel of the theme by automatically converting classic site theming elements to the modern side.
 Preserved areas are background image and the following theme slots: ContentAccent1, PageBackground, and BackgroundOverlay.
+> - You can change the logo of "modern" team site by using the Groups Graph API as shown by the SharePoint [PnP UpdateUnifiedGroup method](https://github.com/SharePoint/PnP-Sites-Core/blob/master/Core/OfficeDevPnP.Core/Framework/Graph/UnifiedGroupsUtility.cs#L350)

 ## How to determine if a site is a "modern" team site?
 <a name="sectionSection1"> </a>